it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 ## Maturity Level 1
 - Application boundaries, such as network boundaries and APIs are inventoried - Maintain an up-to-date inventory of all of the organization's network  and API boundaries.
 [Not sure if this makes sense from an application/product stand point.
 For SaaS platforms, the network boundary kinda makes sense and the API boundaries might.
 Alternative is to remove this one]

+[AMW: I kind of agree on inventory ones because how do we enforce without helping them pass?]

 >Deployments of election technology should be segregated into their own network segment.
 These should be known and kept up to date.
 If the application needs to provide access through an API or similar types of interfaces then those boundaries are also captured

 Applies to: All components